-Jacky Redgate has exhibited in significant exhibitions locally and internationally and carries a reputation as a rigorous artist.
-After being awarded the Bowness Photography Prize for Light Throw Mirrors #4, a beautiful image of prosaic objects staged in still life formation, Curator of Photography at the National Gallery of Australia commented : “It is virtually flawless as a photograph.. challenging many of the expectations of what a photograph is.”
+She is a recipient of the 1st prize, Bowness Photography Prize, Monash Gallery of Art, Melbourne (2011) and the Josephine Ulrick and Win Schubert Photography Award (First Prize) (2006).
+After being awarded the Bowness Photography Prize in 2011 for Light Throw Mirrors #4 (2010), an image of prosaic objects staged in still life formation, Senior Curator of Photography at the National Gallery of Australia and judge of the prize, Shaune Lakin, commented : ‘It is virtually flawless as a photograph...challenging many of the expectations of what a photograph is.’

-In 2004 the Contemporary Art Centre of South Australia presented a comprehensive three-part survey exhibition of Jacky Redgate’s work and a substantial artist monograph, which formed the basis of similar surveys at the Perth Institute of Contemporary Arts and Museum of Contemporary Art, Sydney in 2005, as well as at the Institute of Modern Art, Brisbane in 2008.
-The survey exhibition at the Museum of Contemporary Art incorporated a curatorial project by Jacky Redgate of selected works from the MCA Collection.
+Major survey exhibitions and monographs include: In 1991 Curator Robert Leonard curated a five-year comprehensive survey Stacey/Redgate, Shed 11/National Art Gallery, Wellington; Artspace, Auckland; AGNSW; Australian Centre for Contemporary Art, Melbourne.
+In 2004 Alan Cruickshank, Director of the Contemporary Art Centre of South Australia presented a comprehensive three-part survey exhibition of Redgate’s work and a substantial artist monograph Michael Desmond, Imagining Space in Jacky Redgate: 1980–2003, Contemporary Art Centre of South Australia, Adelaide (2005), which formed the basis of similar surveys at the Perth Institute of Contemporary Arts and Museum of Contemporary Art (MCA), Sydney in 2005.
+The survey exhibition at the MCA titled Life of the System incorporated a curatorial project by Jacky Redgate of selected works from the MCA Collection.